humantorch/how-to-scott/README.md

 1. This is not going to say how I think any particular project should be run.
 1. This is not going to tell you how to do your job.

-## Important adidas-related note
+## Important Soapbox-related note
-This is *unofficial* in regards to adidas standard HR practices.
-Nothing in this document supercedes or replaces any of our standard performance-management tools (reviews, 90 day plans, MyBest, etc.).
+This is *unofficial* in regards to Soapbox standard HR practices.
+Nothing in this document supercedes or replaces any of our standard performance-management tools.

-Also, everything here makes no distinction between Internal and External* employees.
-Regardless of internal/external employment type my goal is to treat everyone the same way (and you'd be doing me a huge favour by letting me know when it feels like I'm not).
+Also, everything here makes no distinction between temporary and permanent employees, on-site or remote.
+Regardless of type of employment type my goal is to treat everyone the same way (and you'd be doing me a huge favour by letting me know when it feels like I'm not).

-_*For the non-Germans in the audience, "Internal" and "External" employee classifications are basically `Internal = full time/permanent` and `External = temp/contract/freelancer`.
-It's a German labour regulation thing._

 ## Who am I?
-I live in Erlangen with my wife (Shannie).
-I was born and grew up in the Edmonton, Canada area but since the early 2000s I've lived in the USA, the Netherlands, Sweden, and now Germany.
+I live in downtown Toronto with my wife (Shannie).
+I was born and grew up in the Edmonton area but since the early 2000s I've lived in the USA, the Netherlands, Sweden, Germany, and now back to Canada.
 I’m a sports fan, comic book geek, video game player, electronics tinkerer, hobbyist athlete and also drink more craft beer than may be necessary.

 In my younger days I was highly extroverted but as I've gotten older I've found myself becoming more of an introvert.

 My technical background is primarily in front end development in the advertising agency industry.
 I’ve been in web dev since 2001 or so and though I started as a designer I learned two things early on: I _sucked_ at design and I _loved_ coding.
-Over the last 7-ish years I've transitioned from pure development IC roles into hybrid developer/manager roles and now probably haven't written a releaseable line of code since 2015.
-My last role before adidas was as a Technical Director in a digital production shop.
+Over the last 7-ish years I've transitioned from pure development IC roles into hybrid developer/manager roles and now exist almost entirely in the "management" sphere (though I do what I can to make sure my coding skills don't _completely_ atrophy).
+My last role before Soapbox was as a Technical Director in the marketing/branding group at adidas.com.

 In the sense of being a [T-shaped person](https://www.hrzone.com/hr-glossary/what-are-t-shaped-skills) I have broad (but shallower) experience in backend development, CI tools, 2 & 3D animation, video production, project management, and a bunch of other various and sundry technologies.